To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 If you are entitled to receive a distribution from a retirement plan, the plan administrator is required to provide you with a detailed notice explaining the applicable tax rules.
 For more specific information about distribution rules — including information on the required minimum distribution regulations and how they apply to your particular situation — contact your financial advisor, and/or tax professional.

-If you have any questions regarding adding a beneficiary to your Dreyfus account or if you would like the Transfer on Death Registration form mailed to you, please call us at 1-800-896-2645.
-If you are a Dreyfus Lion Account client, please call us at 1-800-THE-LION.
+If you have any questions regarding adding a beneficiary to your account or if you would like the Transfer on Death Registration form mailed to you, please call us at 1-800-896-2645.
+If you are a Dreyfus Lion Account client, please call us at 1-800-843-5466.

 This information is general in nature and is not intended to constitute tax or estate-planning advice.
 Please consult your tax and/or estate-planning advisor for more detailed information and advice on your specific situation.